nicofraisse/portfolio/README.md

 ## About this project

-100% custom website, designed and built to showcase my projects, technical skills, education, photography, and more.
+Gatsby.js app designed and built to showcase my projects, technical skills, education, photography, and more.

 ## Technologies used